Special $L$-values of certain CM weight three Hecke eigenforms: Galois Representations

 For a finite field $\F_q$ with $M \mid (q - 1)$, one can define finite-field hypergeometric function $H_q(\HD; \lambda)$ for $\lambda \in \F_q$ using character sums (see \cite{BCM, Katz, Katz96}).
 This construction gives rise to $\ell$-adic Galois representations.
-We state here the results with the data defined over $\Q$ and $b_i=1$ for our cases, as described in the following theorem.
+We state here the results with the data defined over $\Q$ and $b_i=1$ for our cases.

-\begin{theorem}[\cite{BCM, Katz, LLT2}] Let $\ell$ be a prime.
+\begin{theorem}[\cite{BCM, Katz, Katz96, LLT2}] Let $\ell$ be a prime.
 Given a primitive datum $HD\coloneqq\{\alpha=\{a_1,\cdots,a_n\},\, \beta=\{1,\cdots, 1\}\}$ defined over $\Q$ with $M = \rm{lcd}(\alpha)$, for any $t \in \Z[1/M] \backslash \{0\}$, there exists an $\ell$-adic Galois representation unramified almost everywhere, such that at each prime $p$ of $ \Z[1/(M\ell t)]$,

 where $\text{Frob}_p$ is the geometric Frobenius conjugacy class of $G_\Q$ at $p$. \begin{enumerate} \item When $t\neq 1$, $\dim_{\overline \Q_\ell}W_{t} = n$.
 All roots of the characteristic polynomial of $\rho_{HD,t}(\Frob_p)$ are algebraic with the same absolute value $p^{(n-1)/2}$.
 Moreover, $W_t$ admits a symmetric (resp. alternating) bilinear pairing if $n$ is odd (resp. even). \item When $t=1$, $\dim_{\overline \Q_\ell}W_{1} = n-1$.
 Moreover, $\rho_{HD,1}$ has a subrepresentation $\rho^{prim}_{HD,1}$ of dimension $2\lfloor \frac {n-1}2 \rfloor$; the representation space of $\rho^{prim}_{HD,1}$ admits a symmetric (resp. alternating) bilinear pairing if $n$ is odd (resp. even).
 All roots of the characteristic polynomial of $\rho_{HD,\ell}^{prim}(\Frob_p)$ have absolute value $p^{(n-1)/2}$. \end{enumerate} \end{theorem}